evhub/coconut/CONTRIBUTING.md

 2. making changes to the [`develop` branch](https://github.com/evhub/coconut/tree/develop), and
 3. proposing a pull request.

-_Note: Don't forget to add yourself to the "Authors:" section in the docstrings of any files you modify!_
+_Note: Don't forget to add yourself to the "Authors:" section in the moduledocs of any files you modify!_

 ## Contributor Friendly Issues